echen053/moneytree/README.md

 ### Budget Management View

 - Manage financial history by adding new budgets or updating existing ones
+- Integrated with Firebase

 ### Insights View

-- Integration with OpenAI API for personalized spending summaries and advice
+- Integration with OpenAI API for personalized summaries and advice based on user spending history

 ## Technology Stack